Star-233/input-improvement/README.md

 # input-improvement
-Use SiliconFlow AI API to enhance input, tap the keyboard three times to call AI-improved input.Supports Windows only.
+Use SiliconFlow AI API to enhance input, tap the keyboard three times to call AI-improved input.For example, add an emoji at the end of a sentence.Supports Windows only.

 ## How to use
 Make sure dependencies are installed